veeravn/jsonresume-theme-responsive/README.md

 # jsonresume-theme-responsive

-A theme for JSONResume, that relies on Bootstrap and FontAwesome, added with some personal flair.
+A theme for JSONResume, that relies on Bootstrap and FontAwesome.

 ## Usage